eliemichel/OpenMfx/README.md

 The OpenFX standard has been cleverly separated into several parts, leaving its core very generic.
 This OpenFX Mesh Effect API leverage on this agnostic core (called `ofxCore`) but completely ignores the image related part (`ofxImageEffect`).
 Instead, it defined an `ofxMeshEffect`, following similar patterns where it is relevant.

+## Implementations

+### Hosts

+ - Example of [host](examples/host/) from this repository
+ - [OpenMeshEffectForBlender](https://github.com/eliemichel/OpenMeshEffectForBlender), a host integratint Open Mesh Effect plug-ins in Blender as *modifiers*.

+*NB: None of these implementations are complete.
+The Blender implementation is based on the example from this repository.*

+### Plug-ins

+ - Examples of [plugins](examples/plugins/) from this repository

 ## License

 See [LICENSE.md](LICENSE.md).